 These crispy, crunchy and insanely addictive roasted chickpeas are made completely oil-free and fat-free, but you’d never be able to tell!
 They are a quick, easy and customizable snack recipe which is completely vegan, gluten-free, grain-free, dairy-free and sugar-free!

-It’s that time again for the epic contribution of my buddy, Natalie!
 You guys adored this savory delight last month, so my mission of showcasing her savory goodness is going to plan.
 Get ready to up your snack game, as these oil-free chickpeas will be your new snack of choice!
 Actually, I’m kind of craving these wraps and these sweet potatoes….